 Skillful people management is crucial to maintaining engagement, increasing the employees' productivity, and ensuring their retention.
-Therefore, a people manager needs to build soft skills by taking project management certification courses at KnowledgeHut, that can help in adding to the success of a business.
+Therefore, a people manager needs to build soft skills by taking KnowledgeHut's project management certification course, that can help in adding to the success of a business.

 Frequently Asked Questions (FAQs)